lukedev45/qamp-2025/README.md

 - Submit the [application form](https://airtable.com/appjU5TOUDYPwBIqO/pag87bISFuNK9kAiK/form).

 During mentoring period (> 5 hours per week)
-- Discuss with your mentor to refine project details and define deliverables. (during the first 2 weeks)
+- Discuss with your mentor to refine project details and define deliverables.
+(During the first 2 weeks)
 - Work on a project with guidance from your mentor.
 You should dedicate at least 5 hours per week for a meaningful mentorship experience.
 - Meet with your mentor regularly to report progress and get feedbacks.
 (1 hour call every week).
 - Present project ideas and progress in the two checkpoints.